Homemade oatmeal bath with lavender and chamomile for dry, problem skin

 3 drops Palmarosa essential oil

 Use your blender or clean coffee grinder to grind the oats to a coarse powder.
+Combine them in a large bowl with the chamomile and lavender flowers.

 Drop in the essential oils, placing each drop in its own little spot on top of the mixture.
+Use a stainless steel spoon to gently stir everything together.

 Cap the jar and let it sit for at least 24 hours before using to let the aroma 'cure' (longer is better.)